Collective ballistic motion explains fast aggregation in adhesive active matter: Abstract

 \section{Abstract}

-Inspired by motile cells during tissue formation, we identify a mechanism by which active systems of self-aligning adhesive particles undergo ballistic aggregation via a flocking transition.
+Inspired by motile cells in tissue formation, we find that active systems of self-aligning adhesive particles undergo ballistic aggregation through a flocking transition.
 This kinetic regime emerges when the cluster persistence length grows faster with cluster mass than the intercluster distance does.
-We also characterize and explain the emergence of distinct non-collective kinetic regimes, including long-lived transients relevant to biological systems.
-Our results provide a unified framework consistent with the broad range of aggregation exponents experimentally observed in cellular systems and uncover physical principles which may enable timely tissue organization.
+We also identify and explain distinct non-collective kinetic regimes, including biologically relevant long-lived transients.
+Our analytical and numerical results offer a unified framework explaining the broad range of experimentally observed aggregation exponents in cellular systems and reveal physical principles potentially critical for timely tissue organization.

-{\it Introduction}---Aggregation processes play a fundamental role in a wide range of systems, from colloidal suspensions and aerosols to biological matter~\cite{hyman2014liquid,franklin2016handbook,de2023sequential,caporusso2023dynamics}.
-In active systems such as swimming bacteria~\cite{peruani2012collective} and tissue cells~\cite{cochet2017physical}, motile units interact and self-organize into growing clusters, driving key biological phenomena, including biofilm formation~\cite{o2000biofilm} and tissue development~\cite{heer2017tension}.
-In particular, there has been long-standing interest in understanding tissue formation and cell sorting experiments \cite{krens2011cell,teixeira2025segregation, bothe2025eph}.
-These systems, characterized by strong cell–cell adhesion, exhibit a rich aggregation kinetics whose underlying principles remain poorly understood, despite their central role in timely tissue organization~\cite{mehes2012collective}.
+{\it Introduction}---Aggregation processes are ubiquitous, from aerosols to living matter~\cite{xiong2001morphological,hyman2014liquid,franklin2016handbook,de2023sequential,caporusso2023dynamics}.
+In active systems, motile cells can agglomerate, driving phenomena like bacterial biofilm initiation~\cite{grobas2021swarming,o2000biofilm} and tissue formation~\cite{heer2017tension}.
+In particular, there has been long-standing interest in cell-sorting experiments~\cite{krens2011cell,teixeira2025segregation,bothe2025eph}, where cells clusters meet and grow by successive mergers~\cite{krens2011cell,teixeira2025segregation,bothe2025eph}.
+In these systems, strong cell–cell adhesion suppresses cluster fragmentation.
+Yet, complex interactions and motion generate rich aggregation kinetics that remain elusive despite their key role in timely tissue organization~\cite{mehes2012collective}.